Sterling holds at $1.30 as jobs data fuels rate hike bets

 Money markets are fully pricing in a 25 basis points BoE interest rate hike on Thursday.
 IRPR

-Versus a strengthening euro EURGBP=D3, sterling fell to a five-week low and was last 0.4% lower at 84.45 pence, with the single currency benefiting from lower oil prices as ceasefire talks between Russia and Ukraine eased some fears of further supply disruptions.
+The dollar was overall weak against peers =USD as oil prices fell on indications of COVID-crimped economic growth in China and ongoing talks to halt the Russia-Ukraine conflict hit safe-haven demand.

-Ukraine's President Volodymyr Zelenskiy said late on Monday that negotiations with Russia will continue on Tuesday.
+Versus a strengthening euro EURGBP=D3, sterling rose 0.2% to 83.99 pence after falling to a five-week low in early London trading.

-Analysts agree European currencies remain mostly driven by sentiment around the Russia-Ukraine war, with the euro set to benefit the most from any resolution of the conflict.
+Analysts agree European currencies remain mostly driven by sentiment around the Russia-Ukraine war, with the euro set to benefit the most from a potential resolution of the conflict.

 "The recent optimism can help GBP/USD avert a break below the key $1.3000 support but will likely continue to put upward pressure on EUR/GBP, given the euro’s higher beta to the conflict," Pesole said.